 The Walsh College Master of Business Administration degree program will enhance a student's ability to incorporate opportunistic decision-making and systematic approaches in solving complex problems.
-Students will develop a framework of how to think and make decision in today's fast-paced, business environment.
+Students will develop a framework of how to think and make decisions in today's fast-paced, business environment.
 Courses in the Walsh MBA are taught by proven business leader who are experienced practitioners in their fields - this bridges the gap between real-world practices and classroom experience.

 The MBA prepares graduates for positions in mid- to upper-level management by providing a broad, general education in major areas of business study.
 The MBA program encompasses the study of accounting, finance, management, information technology, economics, strategy, and related disciplines.
 It also emphasizes business communication skills now demanded by employers, helping graduates explain concepts and share knowledge more concisely.

 The MBA degree program consists of 15 courses for 42 credits.
 The MBA degree requires a minimum of 30 semester credit hours in residence at Walsh College.
 MBA courses are offered in a hybrid format, combining in-person classroom instruction with online learning.
 Select courses will require on-campus attendance while others will be available entirely online.
 Most on-ground courses will be taught in a 2+2 format, with two hours of on-campus instruction and the equivalent of two hours of online instruction.

 The graduate communication assessment must be taken prior to your first COM 510 Communication and Success Strategies class session.
 There is no fee associated with this assessment.